Update: The postings for the 2019-2020 Thomas Internship opportunities are underway!

 - Complete the Thomas Intern Application Form for a specific position or positions.
-Deadline to apply is (TBD for 2017).
+Deadline to apply is November 15, 2019.

-- Send completed application form, a brief cover letter stating your interest in the position, a current resume, and list of three references to Patrick Moore, Human Resources Manager, 1299 University of Oregon Libraries, Eugene, OR 97403-1299 or to email@example.com by the deadline.
+- Send completed application form, a brief cover letter stating your interest in the position, a current resume, and list of three references to Crystal Karlsen, Payroll and Human Resources Coordinator, 1299 University of Oregon Libraries, Eugene, OR 97403-1299, or to firstname.lastname@example.org by the deadline.

-- Hiring decisions will be made by (typically late spring or early summer).
+- Hiring decisions will be made by early fall term.

 When Do Thomas Internships Take Place?